-Inquiries concerning this rule should be directed to Executive Assistant to the President, Stephanie Kappel, who is designated coordinator for Title IX and Section 504.
-Her telephone number is 304-214-8801 and her office is located in Room 119, B&O Building, Wheeling campus.
-Her email address is skappel@wvncc.edu.
+Inquiries concerning this rule should be directed to the Director of Human Resources, Robert Brak, who is designated coordinator for Title IX and Section 504.
+His telephone number is 304-214-8901 and his office is located in Room 119, B&O Building, Wheeling campus.
+His email address is rbrak@wvncc.edu.